Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_02_01_CloudArchitecture_ManagementAndDevelopersTools/Chapter_02_02_Management_And_Developers Tools.md

 # 1 AWS API

+AWS API is an HTTP APi and you can interract by sending https requests An API is software that allows two applications/services to talk to each other.
+The most common type of API is via HTTP/S requests.
+AWS API is an HTTP API and you can interact by sending HTTPS requests, using an application interacting with APIs like Postman.
+Each AWS Service has its own Service Endpoint which you send requests

+GET / HTTP/1.1
+host: monitoring.us-east-1.amazonaws.com
+x-amz-target: GraniteServiceVersion20100801.GetMetricData
+x-amz-date: 20180112T092034Z
+Authorization: AWS4-HMAC-SHA256 Credential=REDACTEDREDACTED/20180411/…..
+Content-Type: application/json
+Accept: application/json
+Content-Encoding: amz-1.0
+Content-Length: 45
+Connection: keep-alive

+To authorize use you will need generate a signed request You make a separate request with your AWS credentials and get back a token.
+You need to also provide an ACTION and accompanying parameters as the payload Rarely do users directly send HTTP requests directly to the AWS API.
+Its much easier to interact with the API via a variety of Developer Tools

-AWS API is an HTTP APi and you can interract by sending https requests 在实际中 user 很少 send http request directly to aws api. 一般都是通过 一些 aws service 去跟aws api 互动
+在实际中 user 很少 send http request directly to aws api. 一般都是通过 一些 aws service 去跟aws api 互动
+- HTTP Request:
+    - Directly interact with the AWS API
 - AWS management Console
+    - A WISWIG Web Interface
 - AWSSDK
+    - Interact with the API using your favourite programming language
 - AWS CLI
+    - Interact with the API via a terminal/shell program

 https://docs.aws.amazon.com/general/latest/gr/aws-apis.html